How to Apply for SSDI: Steps to Get It Done

 Getting a Decision on Your Initial Application

 Your SSA claims representative will send your application to the Disability Determination Services (DDS) agency in your state.
-A claims examiner at DDS, with the help of a DDS doctor, will review your application, request your medical records from your doctors (and any hospitals you visited), and will make a decision on your claim.
-This process usually takes four to seven months, but it can take longer if the SSA is unable to contact you or your doctors.
-In an older survey we did of our readers, over a third received an initial decision in three months or less.
+With the help of a DDS doctor, a claims examiner at DDS will review your application, request your medical records from your doctors (and any hospitals you visited), and decide your claim.

 If Social Security Denies Your Application

-Almost everyone is denied at the reconsideration stage (87% nationally), but it's a step you still have to go through to get a hearing in front of a Social Security judge.
+Almost everyone is denied at the reconsideration stage (85% nationally), but it's a step you still have to go through to get a hearing in front of a Social Security judge.

 If Social Security Denies Your Application a Second Time